 In recent times, crime rates in metropolitan areas have multiplied.
-A lot of time, manpower, and resources are spent conducting mundane investigations to detect the accidents.
+A lot of time, manpower, and resources are spent conducting mundane investigations to detect accidents.
 The fact is that until today the monitoring process is done manually and consumes a lot of time.
 As manned security cannot be maintained in large spaces, this requires considerable human effort, further supporting the cause of the proposed solution.

-In this paper, I propose an accident detection system based on the CNN model architecture to use live CCTV video to enhance public safety and law enforcement.
+In this article, I propose an accident detection system based on the CNN model architecture to use live CCTV video to enhance public safety and law enforcement.
 My project used various image classification pre-trained CNN models to detect road accidents, and my system successfully classifies the accident while notifying relevant authorities.
 The Models that I have tested out are VGG-16, ResNet, etc. The dataset mainly consists of videos from UCF Crime, RWF 2000, and raw YouTube Videos.
 After rigorous training, the model constructed in this way can independently predict the mishappening with accuracies ranging from worst-case 85% to best-case 93%.

 Considering the above situation, a deep convolutional Neural Network model is used that requires little human intervention.
 I validated different pre-trained deep learning models such as VGG-16, InceptionV3, and ResNet to find a balance between accuracy and precision and the time taken to give the results.
 I have chosen the VGG-16 as my base model from the results obtained.
 I have input a Livestream feed which will get split down into smaller clips; then, the model generates frames from the clip based on a particular FPS.
 The frames are then sent to the model for prediction, and the results will be obtained in real-time.